p4r4g/zerodha-api/README.md

 ## How to use

-This API provides two features, primarily authentication and ticker.
+This API provides two features - authentication and ticker.

 ### To Authenticate - Zerodha API